twokilohertz/pymumble/API.md

 Return a (nested) list of the channels above this id.

+> `Mumble.channels.new_channel(parent_id, name, temporary=False)`

+Create a channel with the given parameter.
+Set temporary to True to create temporary channel (The bot automatically entered the new channel).

 > `Mumble.channels.remove_channel(channel_id)`

 Remove channel with the given id.

+**Don't forget to give the bot related acl to do administration job.**
+Using certificate and register the bot will ensure the bot can do the administration job.

 > `Mumble.channels.get_tree(channel_id)`